Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 - `columns`: an array describing the expected columns of the table (see section below "Columns definition")
 - `dateFormat`: a string describing the expected format of dates in the table based on [date-fns format patterns](https://date-fns.org/v2.25.0/docs/parse) (default: 'yyyy-MM-dd')
+- `defaultValue`: if you want to have a default table instead of the default empty table, you can provide the id of an existing dataset in the `defaultValue` property (this dataset must be a CSV file, without header, values separated by commas)

 #### Columns definition